spmallette/java-dse-driver/manual/speculative_execution/README.md

 ```

 Then create an instance of [PerHostPercentileTracker][phpt] that will collect
-latency statistics for your `Cluster`:
+latency statistics for your `DseCluster`:

 ```java
 // There are more options than shown here, please refer to the API docs